 More pointedly, a second question was contributed to the intended confrontation: “Dr. Goldstein, why, as a medical professional, have you not obeyed the ‘mandated reporting’ rules of your profession and U.S. law, which hold that anyone aware of evidence indicating ‘reasonable suspicion’ of inappropriate sexual contact by an adult toward a minor must report this adult, no matter what his/her position, to the proper child protection agencies and legal authorities?”

-Conway also supplies information which tends to negate the unsatisfactory recourse to Balsekar, and yet again I quote here from his webpage:
+Conway also supplies information tending to negate the unsatisfactory recourse to Balsekar.
+Again I quote here from his webpage: